robdyke/h2r2d2/content/posts/new-radical-politicial-economy/essay.md

 ---
 date: "2020-03-29T00:00:00Z"
-title: "Democratic capital"
+title: Democratic capital
-authors: [robdyke]
+authors:
+  - robdyke
 categories:
   - BA Politics
 tags:
   - Third Year
   - New Radical Political Economy
 toc: true
-description: I wrote this essay in my third-year of my BA Politics, back in 2008.
-The module was 'New Radical Political Economy', taught by Dr Derek Wall.
+description: "I wrote this essay in my third-year of my BA Politics, back in 2008.
+The module was 'New Radical Political Economy', taught by Dr Derek Wall."
+lastmod: "2021-11-14T19:12:37.847Z"
 ---

 > “What matters in the world is money, machines and people, in that
 > order.
 Our political task is to reverse the order.”
 Keith Hart[^1]